 8. Trainspotting (1996)

-The soundtrack for Trainspotting became as iconic as the film's vivid portrayal of Edinburgh's heroin scene.
-With tracks like Iggy Pop's "Lust for Life" and Underworld's "Born Slippy," it captured the chaotic energy of the film and became a cultural benchmark for '90s Britain.
-Its success is attributed to its ability to encapsulate the zeitgeist of the time, appealing to a generation grappling with disillusionment and the search for identity.
+The soundtrack for Trainspotting became as iconic as the film's vivid portrayal of Edinburgh's heroin scene, capturing the chaotic energy and gritty realism of the story.
+With tracks like Iggy Pop's "Lust for Life" and Underworld's "Born Slippy," it perfectly encapsulated the film's raw, rebellious spirit and became a cultural benchmark for '90s Britain.

 9. Dirty Dancing (1987)